You're the One for Me (D. Train song): Other versions

-In 1985, Paul Hardcastle cut a remixed version which reached No.15 on the UK Singles Chart.
-This version didn't stray too far from the original 1982 hit.
-The song provided the background sample for Eleanor's song "Adventure," which reached number one Billboard's Dance Club Play chart in 1988.
-In 2011, pop star Prince performed a cover version of the song on Lopez Tonight featuring his backup singers, with Shelby J. on lead vocals & Sheila E. on percussion to launch his 21 Nights in Los Angeles.
-The song was also featured in the video game Grand Theft Auto V (2013) and in the film The Football Factory (2004) and Glitter (2001).
-2015 Paul Kalkbrenner published his single Cloud Rider which is based on the song You're the One for Me.
+In 1985, Paul Hardcastle cut a remixed version which reached No. 15 on the UK Singles Chart.
+This version did not stray too far from the original 1982 hit.
+The song provided the background sample for Eleanor's song "Adventure", which reached number one on the Billboard Dance Club Play chart in 1988.
+In 2011, Prince performed a cover version of the song on Lopez Tonight featuring his backup singers, with Shelby J. on lead vocals & Sheila E. on percussion to launch his 21 Nights in Los Angeles.

-Sampling

-The Prodigy have sampled this song in their 2004 single "Girls", from the album Always Outnumbered, Never Outgunned.